offspot/metrics/architecture_technical.md

 A Vue.JS application serves dashboards of the KPI data.

+## Integration

+The backend Docker image assumes that:
+- a Caddy reverse proxy is used, and the folder where its logs are output is mounted in the /reverse-proxy-logs folder
+- a `packages.yml` file is mounted in `/conf/packages.yml` or any other location passed via the `PACKAGE_CONF_FILE` environment variable ; this file contains the `offspot` packages configuration and its format is an `offspot` convention

 ## SQLite

 SQLite is **highly resistant to corruption**, even when a power failure occurs in the middle of a transaction.
 However, [corruption might still occur](https://www.sqlite.org/howtocorrupt.html).